Kassavin/Kassavin.github.io/README.md

 [2 - Store a Nickname](https://kassavin.github.io/Ethereum_DApps/2_Nickname/src/index.html)

 Description: This DApp allows any user to store a Nickname.
-The Nickname can be updated any number of times.
+The Nickname can be updated any number of times.<br/>
 Framework: None

 [3 - Purchase T-Coin](https://kassavin.github.io/T_Coin)

-This DApp allows any user to purchase T-Coins using Ether.
+This DApp allows any user to purchase T-Coins using Ether. <br/>
 Framework: None